godotengine/godot-docs/classes/class_multimeshinstance.rst

 ``MultiMeshInstance`` is a specialized node to instance :ref:`GeometryInstance<class_GeometryInstance>`\ s based on a :ref:`MultiMesh<class_MultiMesh>` resource.

-This is useful to optimize the rendering of a high amount of instances of a given mesh (for example tree in a forest or grass strands).
+This is useful to optimize the rendering of a high amount of instances of a given mesh (for example trees in a forest or grass strands).

 Tutorials
 ---------